tastanlab/Kinship-Privacy/README.md

 Rscript hide_snps.r 2 0.07
 ```
 ### Solution for choice = 1
-_ga_lp2.m_ solves the optimization model with non-linear constraints.
+_optimal_phi.m_ solves the optimization model with non-linear constraints.
 The objective function is phi (the minimum kinship value that protects privacy of a family by satisfying outlier constraints.)
 ## Finding families in the Genomic Database
 _hierclustering_opensnp.r_ applies hierchical clustering on opensnp data (VCF format).
 (See [SNPRelate](http://corearray.sourceforge.net/tutorials/SNPRelate/) )